 -

+Start the day with a self-check.
 Ask, “What am I feeling before I think about them?”
-If the answer is panic, emptiness, shame, or urgency, deal with that first. -
+If the answer is panic, emptiness, shame, or urgency, address that first.

 Use self-knowledge instead of blind repetition

 Don’t ask whether you can manifest them.
-Ask better questions.
+Ask better questions:

 - Can you desire them without collapsing if they don’t respond today?

-- Can you tell the difference between longing and self-abandonment?
+- Can you tell longing from self-abandonment?

 Free will matters